 Directions for Use

 Both Crestor and Lipitor can be taken with or without food.
 The tablet should be taken at the same time every day, preferably at night for optimum results.
 In each case, it may take up to four weeks to show maximum results.

 Crestor and Lipitor should be stored at room temperature, away from light and moisture.
 Each has a shelf life of three years.

 Crestor, Lipitor, and Zocor work in basically the same way.
 They reduce the amount of cholesterol made by the liver.
 Both Crestor and Lipitor are meant to work along with a healthy, low-cholesterol diet.
 Lowering LDL and triglycerides and raising HDL in the blood reduces the risk of heart disease, stroke and heart attack.
-The video below explains more on statins, specifically atorvastatin and rosuvastatin:

 According to Time Magazine, a study conducted by Dr. Nicholls of Cleveland yielded similar results: